 Dealogic, an international financial organization, has an appreciation week.
-It’s like an internal conference of all the things Dealogic has to celebrate, including their most valuable asset, their staff.
+It’s like an internal conference of all the things Dealogic has to celebrate, including their most valuable assets- their staff.

 Automatic gift cards for employee rewards

-Provide automatic gift cards to make rewarding employees easy.
-Companies love the option of vendors like Recognize and Tangocard that provide automated gift card redemption.
-Automated gift cards free up valuable time for your total rewards manager to instead work on bigger projects.
+Provide automatic gift cards to make rewarding employees easier.
+Companies love the option of vendors like Recognize and Tango Card that provide automated gift card redemption.
+Automated gift cards free up valuable time for your manager to instead work on bigger projects.

 Staff reward budgeting

-Incorporate reward budgeting to account for size of groups.
-For example, a manager of a larger team should be able to give more monetary recognitions each month than a manager of a smaller group.
-World at Work survey shows the average amount spent on rewards is about 1% of payroll.
-As mentioned above, 1% is low and companies should try to go beyond that.
+Incorporate reward budgeting to account for the size of groups.
+For example, a manager of a larger team should be able to give more monetary recognition each month than a manager of a smaller group.
+The World at Work survey shows the average amount spent on rewards is about 1% of payroll.
+As mentioned above, 1% is low, and companies should try to go beyond that.

 Know which employees are undervalued

-Incorporate a recognition program that informs HR which managers are not recognizing their direct reports enough.
+Incorporate a recognition program that informs HR which managers do not recognize their direct subordinates enough.
 Give your HR an easy way to observe managers.
 Notify managers who need help recognizing their employees.